jsdelivr/globalping-cli/CONTRIBUTING.md

 ## General guidelines

 - Bug fixes and changes discussed in the existing issues are always welcome.
 - For new ideas, please open an issue to discuss them before sending a PR.
--   Make sure your PR passes `npm test` and has [appropriate commit messages](https://github.com/jsdelivr/globalping-cli/commits/master).
+- Make sure your PR passes `go test ./...` and has [appropriate commit messages](https://github.com/jsdelivr/globalping-cli/commits/master).

 ## Project setup